Chris Roycroft: St. Louis Cardinals

 Roycroft on the mound against Toronto, 2025.

 On June 29, 2022, Roycroft signed a minor league contract with the St. Louis Cardinals.
 He finished the year with the High-A Peoria Chiefs, with a 4.50 ERA with 40 strikeouts in 32 innings across 19 appearances.

 Roycroft began the 2023 season Peoria and was promoted twice, moving up to the Double-A Springfield Cardinals in early May and the Triple-A Memphis Redbirds early July.
 In 46 games as a reliever for the three affiliates, he had a 7–8 record and 5.86 ERA with 64 strikeouts across 63 innings.
 Roycroft began the 2024 season with Memphis.

 On May 6, 2024, Roycroft was added to the 40-man roster and promoted to the major leagues for the first time.
-He made his MLB debut the following night, striking out 2 batters but allowing a line drive home run to Pete Alonso.
+He made his MLB debut the following night, striking out two batters but allowing a line drive home run to Pete Alonso.
 Roycroft won his first MLB game on June 13, getting the final two outs in the sixth inning against the Pittsburgh Pirates.
 He finished his rookie season with a 1–2 record, 4.19 ERA and 33 strikeouts in 34 1/3 innings.

+In 2025, Roycraft made 20 relief appearances for the Cardinals and had a 1-3 record, a 7.84 ERA and 15 strikeouts over 20 2/3 innings.
+He also pitched with Memphis and went 3-2 with a 4.82 ERA over 46 2/3 innings.

+Roycraft made seven appearances for the Cardinals in 2026, but struggled to a 15.19 ERA with four strikeouts across 5 1/3 innings.
+On June 18, 2026, Roycroft was designated for assignment by the Cardinals following the promotion of Max Rajcic.

+Tampa Bay Rays

+On June 23, 2026, the Cardinals traded Roycroft to the Tampa Bay Rays in exchange for a player to be named later.
+He made 11 appearances for Tampa Bay, logging a 1–0 record and 6.52 ERA with 14 strikeouts and one save across 19 1/3 innings pitched.
+Roycroft was designated for assignment by the Rays on August 23.

+Athletics

+On August 25, 2026, Roycroft was claimed off of waivers by the Athletics.